gyancity/hdlproject/README.md

 Install
 -------
-Just copy the Python script file where needed
+Just copy the Python script file where needed.

 Usage
 -------